JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/delete_way.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML (a text message explaining the error is returned).
-When a **changeset ID is missing**, when a node is outside the world.
-When the **version** of the provided element does not match the current database version of the element.<!--niepotrzebne pogrubienie-->
+When a changeset ID is missing, when a node is outside the world.
+When the version of the provided element does not match the current database version of the element.
 === "404 (**Not found**)"
     When no element with the given ID could be found (*Requested resource could not be found*).
 === "409 (**Conflict**)"